jackvincentnz/lab/docs/style.md

 Code style is enforced with:

-- [Pre-commit linting](https://github.com/okonet/lint-staged) - Source files are linted and fixed where possible prior to commiting locally.
+- [Pre-commit](https://pre-commit.com/) - Source files are linted and fixed where possible prior to commiting locally.
-- [CI](https://github.com/jackvincentnz/lab/blob/master/.github/workflows/main.yml) - Source files are checked as part of continuous integration for alignment to the repo's style requirements.
+- [CI](https://github.com/jackvincentnz/lab/blob/main/.github/workflows/main.yml) - Source files are checked as part of continuous integration for alignment to the repo's style requirements.

 ### Prettier